karlseguin/zul/readme.md

 ...

-// This example doesn't use a app-context, so we specify it's
+// This example doesn't use a app-context, so we specify its
 // type as void
 var s = zul.Scheduler(Task, void).init(allocator);
 defer s.deinit();